looeee/blackthread.io/content/experiments/gltf-converter.md

 ---
-title: "Convert to GLTF using three.js exporter"
+title: "Convert 3D models to GLTF"
 date: 2018-03-03T00:00:00-00:00
 description: "GLTF is the up and coming superstar of 3D model formats - you can even display it on the Facebook news feed.
 Use this tool to convert from various formats to GLTF using the three.js exporter"
 tags: ['gltf', 'three.js', 'converter', 'exporter', 'fbx', 'obj', 'mtl', 'dae', 'collada', 'dds']
-# teaserImage: /images/converters/teaser.jpg
+teaserImage: /images/experiments/gltf-converter/teaser.jpg
 js: converters
 css: converters
 menu: experiments